atoy40/meteor-accounts-cas/README.md

 }
 ```

 The ```proxyUrl``` Key:Value pair is only needed if you need to force the callback url.
 Needed when running through a proxy.
-Without this value it will read the URL site.
+Without this value it will read the site URL.

 Then, to start authentication, you have to call the following method from the client (for example in a click handler) :